sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-02/chapter-01/README.md

 # Chapter 1: Introduction to Zokrates

-[Zokrates](https://zokrates.github.io/) is a toolbox for zkSNARKs, hiding significant complexity inherent to zero-knowledge proofs (ZKP).
+[Zokrates](https://zokrates.github.io/) is a toolbox for zkSNARK, hiding significant complexity inherent to zero-knowledge proofs (ZKP).
 It provides a python-like higher-level language for developers to code the computational problem they want to prove.

 We extend it to generate and verify proofs on Bitcoin.